Marksmanship ribbon: U.S. Air Force and U.S. Space Force

 The U.S. Air Force and U.S. Space Force awards a single ribbon, known as the Small Arms Expert Marksmanship Ribbon, for an expert qualification on either the M16 rifle, M4 carbine or the M9 or M17/18 pistol.
 The ribbon is issued in only one degree; however, a 3/16 inch bronze star may be worn on the ribbon for those who have qualified expert on both the service rifle and pistol.
 The ribbon was authorized by the Secretary of the Air Force on Aug.
 28, 1962, and was awarded to all Air Force and Space Force members who qualified after Jan.
 1, 1963.
 Prior to the conception of a ribbon, Air Force members were awarded with the United States Air Force Small Arms Marksmanship Certificate of Achievement (AF Form 1193 Jan 1961).

 U.S. Coast Guard

 The U.S. Coast Guard Marksmanship Ribbons are issued under the same criteria as the U.S. Navy, but Coast Guardsmen use a .40 cal SIG Sauer P229R DAK pistol instead of the Navy's M9 pistol.
 The Coast Guard issues two ribbons, known as the Coast Guard Pistol Marksmanship Ribbon and the Coast Guard Rifle Marksmanship Ribbon.
 The ribbon device is awarded for qualification at the higher levels of sharpshooter and expert.
 Like the Navy, for those who receive an expert qualification, the Marksmanship Medal is awarded instead of the Marksmanship Ribbon.

+NOAA Commissioned Corps

+The NOAA Commissioned Corps established a Rifle and Pistol Marksman ribbon April 17, 1990.
+The ribbon was awarded to any member of the NOAA Commissioned Corps who successfully completed training in any service-approved qualification course.
+No devices were authorized for wear on the NOAA ribbons to denote a specific level of qualification.
+The ribbon denoted qualification only.